-We thought it would be beneficial to put all of our recommendations in one handy reference section here, at the publisher site.
+We thought it would be most beneficial to put all of our recommendations for writer’s resources in one handy reference section here, at the publisher site.
 This way, we can ensure the list stays up-to-date with the best available tools and we can easily add to the list over the course of time as more tools become available.

 Disclosure: we are independently owned and the opinions expressed here are our own.
 We have personally used and/or vetted all of the following products and services and can wholeheartedly recommend them.
 However you should understand that we do have an advertising or affiliate relationship with some of the following companies and we receive compensation when products or services are purchased.

 Okay, so here we go …

 Let’s begin with the most important of our writer’s resources i.e. your publishing account.
 Create an account with Kindle Publishing (KDP).
 Use the information in my book (You May be a Badass) to create a winning book and then upload it to your Kindle Publishing account.
 They accept files in many formats including both native both Word format and EPUB.
 You can set your own pricing and upload your cover graphic.
 It’s completely free and your book gets its own page on the Amazon site.

 Hopefully you will already have your own word-processor program, but the free tool Calibre is a must have.
 It can convert your Word document into EPUB, MOBI (Kindle) and a whole host of other formats.
 EPUB is definitely the best format to work with, even on Kindle, as it allows you complete control over layout.
 You can upload it to KDP and they will convert it to Kindle format – it works very well.
 Plus, EPUB is the standard format for every other ebook site.
 This is an absolutely brilliant and truly indispensable writer’s tool.